nforrester/NexPlane/README.md

       --bw                  Make the display black and white (this is useful for increasing contrast when operating in direct
                             sunlight).
+      --white-bg            Make the display background white (this is useful to read more easily on dimmer screens when operating in direct sunlight).
       --location LOCATION   Where are you?
 Pick a named location from your config file (default: home)
       --landmark LANDMARK   If it is not possible to use the telescope's internal alignment